Visiting a castle with André Rieu

 A Maastricht castle that has gained worldwide fame as André Rieu's home base is De Torentjes opposite St Peter's Church 'upstairs'.
 The French-style building regularly features in André Rieu's video productions and photos.
 Time for a closer look.

 It seems like André Rieu has always lived in a castle, but that is not the case.
-The moment the De Torentjes castle in the Sint Pieter district of Maastricht came up for sale and Rieu was already enjoying a successful career, he was able to buy it.
+The moment the De Torentjes castle in the Sint Pieter district of Maastricht came up for sale and André Rieu was already on a successful career, he and his wife Majorie were able to buy it.

 History - of the castle